-As Orange County’s only verified Level I adult and Level II pediatric trauma center, UC Irvine Medical Center is uniquely equipped to provide patients of all ages the complete spectrum of care for critical and traumatic injuries 24 hours a day, seven days a week.
+As Orange County’s only verified combined Level I adult and Level II pediatric trauma center, UCI Medical Center is uniquely equipped to provide patients of all ages the complete spectrum of care for critical and traumatic injuries 24 hours a day, seven days a week.

 As Orange County’s only university medical center, we also have vast medical resources that can be tapped any time, day or night, including a blood bank and leading experts in emergency medicine, neurosurgery, stroke care, vascular surgery, cardiothoracic surgery, head and neck surgery, orthopaedic surgery, reconstructive plastic surgery, anesthesiology, radiology and pharmacology.

-- Our Level I adult trauma center designation has been certified repeatedly, most recently in 2016, by the American College of Surgeons for meeting the highest standards of trauma care.
+- Our Level I adult trauma center designation has been certified repeatedly by the American College of Surgeons for meeting the highest standards of trauma care.

-- Our designation in 2012 as Orange County first and only Level II pediatric trauma center was recertified by the American College of Surgeons in 2015.
+- Our designation in 2012 as Orange County's first Level II pediatric trauma center also has been recertified by the American College of Surgeons.

 - We are the only trauma center in Orange County where all surgeons are board-certified surgical intensivists, who have general surgical training as well as specialized training in surgical critical care.

-- All our inpatient operating rooms in UC Irvine Douglas Hospital are equipped with the most advanced imaging and surgical technology.
+- All our inpatient operating rooms in UCI Douglas Hospital are equipped with the most advanced imaging and surgical technology.

 - The hospital also is equipped with state-of-the-science intensive care units (ICUs) for adult and pediatric surgery patients, as well as for patients with burns and neurological conditions.